 If you are anxious or worried about seeing a dentist because you haven’t been to one for a while and that you may experience a hard time, please don’t be.

-Finally, people worry about cost, we aim to provide good value dentistry, the right treatment at the right price.
+People worry about cost, and while we appreciate dentistry is expensive we aim to provide good value dentistry, the right treatment at the right price.
 We do not compromise on our level of service, safety or hygiene.
 The longer you leave your dental care the more complex problems become.
 More complex problems require more complex solutions which can be expensive.
 So don’t delay, come in, know your options and be informed and in control of your oral health.